TEST-VERSION - FAQ Abraxas

 Link:

-Importers whose fleet of new vehicles comprises 50 or more passenger cars in the year preceding the reference year are automatically registered as large-scale importers with the Swiss Federal Office of Energy (SFOE) in the reference year (Art.
+Importers whose fleet of new vehicles comprises 50 or more passenger cars in the year preceding the reference year are automatically registered as large importers with the Swiss Federal Office of Energy (SFOE) in the reference year (Art.
 18 para.
 2 CO2 Ordinance).
-However, their status as a large-scale importer, and thus the calculation of targets and emissions for the entire fleet, is merely provisional: if the fleet comprises fewer than 50 passenger cars at the end of the reference year, the importer is deemed to be a small-scale importer and must therefore account for each vehicle individually (Art.
+If the fleet comprises fewer than 50 passenger cars at the end of the reference year, the importer is deemed to be a small importer and must therefore account for each vehicle individually (Art.
 18 para.
 4 CO2 Ordinance).

-The assessment method, i.e. average emissions for 50 or more passenger cars (fleet-wide assessment for large-scale importers) or individually for each passenger car (individual assessment for small-scale importers), is determined in the same way for all large-scale importers registered with the SFOE and is based solely on the number of passenger cars in the fleet of new vehicles at the end of the given reference year.
+The assessment method, i.e. average emissions for 50 or more passenger cars (fleet-wide assessment for large importers) or individually for each passenger car (individual assessment for small importers), is determined in the same way for all large importers registered with the SFOE and is based solely on the number of passenger cars in the new vehicle fleet at the end of the given reference year.

 Link:

-An emissions pool is a group of importers that is formed for a maximum period of five years in order to jointly achieve the specified CO2 target.
+An emissions pool is a group of importers that is formed for a maximum period of five years in order to jointly achieve the specified carbon emission target.

-All importers (whether large-scale, small-scale or private) may form an emissions pool.
-An emissions pool has the same rights and obligations as an individual large-scale importer.
+All types of importers (large, small and private importers) can join together to form an emissions pool.
+An emissions pool has the rights and obligations of a single large importer.

-The application to register as an emissions pool must be submitted to the Swiss Federal Office of Energy (SFOE) by the end of December in the year preceding the reference year.
+Emissions pools can be registered on the DETEC eGovernment portal (www.uvek.egov.swiss) before the start of the reference year.
 Applications submitted in the course of the reference year can only be considered for the following year.
+All members of the emissions pool must have a UID (business identification number).

 Information about the CO2 emission regulations

-What are the CO2 emission regulations for passenger cars?
+What are the carbon emission regulations for passenger cars?

-Like the EU, Switzerland introduced CO2 emission regulations for new passenger cars in 2012.
-These require Swiss importers to reduce the CO2 emissions of vehicles that are imported for intended use as passenger cars and registered for the first time in Switzerland to an average of 95 grams per kilometre.
+Like the EU, Switzerland introduced carbon emission regulations for new passenger cars in 2012.
+These require Swiss importers to reduce the carbon emissions of vehicles that are imported for intended use as passenger cars and registered for the first time in Switzerland to an average of 95 grams CO2/km (NEDC).
 This value is expected to apply until the end of 2024.
-However, under a change in CO2 regulations applicable from 1 January 2021, the former New European Driving Cycle (NEDC) values were replaced by the more realistic Worldwide Harmonised Light Vehicle Test Procedure (WLTP) values.
-As a result of this changeover, the CO2 target has been adjusted from 95 grams per kilometre to 118 grams per kilometre.
-The higher CO2 measurements calculated using the new WLTP standard reflect real-world driving behaviour more realistically.
+However, under a change in carbon emisisons regulations applicable from 1 January 2021, the former New European Driving Cycle (NEDC) values were replaced by the more realistic Worldwide Harmonised Light Vehicle Test Procedure (WLTP) values.
+As a result of this changeover, the carbon emissions target has been adjusted from 95 grams per kilometre to 118 grams per kilometre.
+The higher carbon emission values calculated using the new WLTP standard reflect real-world driving behaviour more realistically.

-All importers are required to meet a specific CO2 target for their new vehicle fleet (in the case of small-scale or private importers, the target applies to each individual vehicle).
+Importers are required to meet a specific carbon emissions target for their new vehicle fleet (in the case of small or private importers, the target applies to each individual vehicle).
 This target is determined by the unladen weight of the vehicle.
-Since 1 July 2012, importers have been required to pay a penalty if the CO2 emissions per kilometre exceed the target.
+Since 1 July 2012, importers have been required to pay a penalty if the carbon emissions per kilometre exceed the target.

-In its CO2 Act, Switzerland commits itself to reducing its CO2 emissions as compared with 1990, which serves as the base year.
-Road traffic is responsible for a significant proportion of CO2 emissions in Switzerland, and the reduction potential of passenger cars in particular is especially high.
-Specific CO2 emissions from new cars in Switzerland are well above the European average.
+In its CO2 Act, Switzerland commits itself to reducing its carbon emissions as compared to the base year of 1990.
+Road traffic is responsible for a significant proportion of carbon emissions in Switzerland, and the reduction potential of passenger cars in particular is especially high.
+The specific carbon emissions from new cars in Switzerland are well above the European average.

 The term 'passenger car' is defined in Article 11, paragraph 2a of the Ordinance on the Technical Requirements for Road Vehicles (RVTRO).
 Special-purpose vehicles (e.g. armoured vehicles, wheelchair-accessible vehicles, motor homes) are excluded from the Ordinance.

-What does 'first-time registration' mean?
-Do the rules apply to second-hand cars?
+What counts as 'initial registration'?
+Do the regulations apply to second-hand cars?

-Under the CO2 Act, passenger cars that are placed on the market in Switzerland for the first time are those that are registered for use in Switzerland for the first time.
-The regulations do not apply to vehicles that were previously registered in Switzerland or to passenger cars that were registered for use abroad more than six months before being declared at a customs office in Switzerland.
-It does not matter how long a vehicle has been registered or what its mileage is at the time of its Swiss customs clearance.
-Vehicles previously registered abroad will only be recognised as such if accompanied by a vehicle registration certificate showing they have been registered as standard.
+Under the CO2 Act, passenger cars registered for the first time are those that are registered in Switzerland for the first time.
+Vehicles previously registered in Switzerland are not subject to these regulations and neither are passenger cars registered abroad more than twelve months before customs clearance in Switzerland.
+Vehicles with a mileage of more than 5,000 kilometres at the time of import are exempt from the regulations if registered abroad more than six months previously.
+The length of time a vehicle has been registered abroad is not relevant at the time of customs clearance in Switzerland.
+Vehicles previously registered abroad can only be granted standard registration in Switzerland i.e. with a vehicle registration document.
 Vehicles registered with temporary licence plates for transit purposes or vehicles using garage licence plates do not qualify as having standard registration.
 Vehicles registered abroad must be registered in the name of a natural person or legal entity resident or domiciled in the country concerned.
+The foreign registration and the mileage must be declared when registering the vehicle on the FEDRO KDI portal (see FAQ): Which requirements must be met before applying for certification?

-Vehicles first placed on the market in the Principality of Liechtenstein have the same status as vehicles registered in Switzerland.
+Vehicles with initial registration in the Principality of Liechtenstein have the same status as vehicles registered in Switzerland.

-Article 10 of the CO2 Act sets a target value of 95 grams of CO2 per kilometre for passengers cars as of 2020.
-For vans and light articulated vehicles (referred to collectively as 'light commercial vehicles'), the target is 147 grams of CO2 per kilometre as of 2020.
-Under a change in CO2 regulations applicable from 1 January 2021, the former New European Driving Cycle (NEDC) values were replaced by the more realistic Worldwide Harmonised Light Vehicle Test Procedure (WLTP) values.
-As a result of this changeover, the CO2 target for passenger cars was adjusted from 95 grams per kilometre to 118 grams per kilometre, while the target for light commercial vehicles was adjusted from 147 grams per kilometre to 186 grams per kilometre.
-The higher CO2 measurements calculated using the new WLTP standard reflect real-world driving behaviour more realistically.
+Article 10 of the CO2 Act sets a target value of 95 grams of CO2 per kilometre (NEDC) for passenger cars as of 2020.
+For vans and light articulated vehicles (referred to collectively as light commercial vehicles, LCVs), the target is 147 grams of CO2 per kilometre as of 2020.
+Under a change in carbon emission regulations applicable from 1 January 2021, the former New European Driving Cycle (NEDC) values were replaced by the more realistic Worldwide Harmonised Light Vehicle Test Procedure (WLTP) values.
+As a result of this changeover, the carbon emission target for passenger cars was adjusted from 95 grams of CO2 per kilometre to 118 grams per kilometre, while the target for light commercial vehicles was adjusted from 147 grams per kilometre to 186 grams per kilometre.
+The higher carbon emission values calculated using the new WLTP standard reflect real-world driving behaviour more realistically.

 Link:

-The CO2 regulations apply to importers of new passenger cars.
-A distinction is made here between small- and large-scale importers:
+Carbon emission regulations apply to importers of new passenger cars.
+A distinction is made here between small and large importers:

-Companies that import at least 50 new cars a year that are registered for use in Switzerland for the first time are classified as large-scale importers.
-If the average CO2 emissions of a large-scale importer’s passenger car fleet exceed the individual target, the importer must pay a penalty for each vehicle registered for the first time in the calendar year concerned.
+Companies that import at least 50 new cars a year that are registered for use in Switzerland for the first time are classified as large importers.
+If the average carbon emissions of a large importer’s passenger car fleet exceed the individual target, the importer must pay a penalty for each vehicle registered for the first time in the calendar year concerned.

-Importers are classed as large-scale in any given reference year if they:
+Importers are classed as large in any given reference year if they:

-- are registered with the Swiss Federal Office of Energy (SFOE) in the reference year for provisional treatment as a large-scale importer (see also "What is the procedure for registering as a large-scale importer?"); and
+- are registered with the Swiss Federal Office of Energy (SFOE) in the reference year for provisional treatment as a large importer (see also 'How do I register as a large importer?'); and

-- account for 50 or more passenger cars from their fleet of new vehicles.
+- account for 50 or more passenger cars in their fleet of new vehicles.

-Companies that are not registered with the SFOE for provisional treatment as a large-scale importer or which account for fewer than 50 new cars a year from their fleet of new vehicles are classed as small-scale importers.
+Companies that are not registered with the SFOE for provisional treatment as a large importer or which account for fewer than 50 new cars a year from their fleet of new vehicles are classed as small importers.
 This includes private individuals who import their new car themselves and register it for use in Switzerland for the first time (private importers).
-For small-scale importers, the CO2 emissions target value is calculated separately for each vehicle.
-If the value is exceeded, they must pay the penalty owed before the vehicle is registered.
-For this purpose they must submit the relevant documents (in particular Form 13.20 A, the 'Application for Certification' form and the certificate of conformity (COC)) to the Federal Roads Office (FEDRO) by post.
+For small importers, the carbon emission target value is calculated separately for each vehicle.
+If the value is exceeded, the importer must pay the penalty owed before the vehicle is registered.
+A request for certification must be submitted to the SFOE (see FAQ: I am a small importer.
+How do I register a vehicle?)

 Here, a distinction is made between two cases:

-- If the person enjoying privileges or immunities purchases the vehicle from an importer/reseller (large- or small-scale importer), the importer must pay any penalty that may be applicable.
-The importer is free to add the amount of the penalty to the final purchase price.
+- If the person enjoying privileges or immunities purchases the vehicle from an importer/reseller (large or small importer), the importer must pay any penalty that may be applicable.
+The importer is free to add the amount of the penalty to the vehicle's final purchase price.

 - If the vehicle is imported for a person who enjoys privileges or immunities (either by the individual or by an intermediary acting on their behalf), that person is deemed to be the importer.
 However, as they enjoy immunity from administrative jurisdiction, it is not possible to enforce any penalty that may be applicable.
 By way of exception therefore, no penalties are collected for vehicles imported into Switzerland on behalf of a person who enjoys privileges or immunities.

-The Swiss Federal Office of Energy (SFOE) provides each large-scale importer with a list of passenger cars registered for the first time by 31 March, 30 June and 30 September of the current reference year.
-It also provides the target and applicable CO2 emissions.
+The SFOE provides each large importer with a list of passenger cars assigned to their new fleet by 31 March, 30 June and 30 September of the current reference year.
+It also provides the target and applicable carbon emissions.
 The SFOE may request quarterly advance payments if it believes there is a risk of non-payment after the end of the reference year.
-In the spring of the following year, large-scale importers then receive a final invoice for all passenger cars registered during the reference year.
+Early in the following year, large importers then receive a final invoice for all passenger cars registered during the reference year.

-Invoices are prepared by the SFOE on the basis of the data provided by the Federal Roads Office (FEDRO).
+Invoices are prepared by the SFOE on the basis of data available from the SFOE and FEDRO.
 Importers are not generally required to submit any data.

-Small-scale importers are required to pay a penalty that may apply to FEDRO before the vehicle is registered by the driver and vehicle licensing office in their local canton.
+Small importers are required to pay any penalty due to the SFOE before the vehicle is registered at the vehicle licensing office in their local canton.

 Since 1 January 2018, the revenue collected from penalties has been allocated to the National Highways and Urban Transport Fund.
 It was previously allocated to the Infrastructure Fund.